CassieRL/cassierl/README.md

 ## Installing Libraries

-In order to compile the files in `src`, you need to clone [this repository](https://github.com/tapgar/ThirdParty) which contains third-party libraries.
-Follow the instruction in `workspace_setup.txt' to install.
-Be sure to change the workspace path to your own workspace folder.
+In order to compile the files in `src`, you need to clone [this repository](https://github.com/CassieRL/ThirdParty) which contains third-party libraries and follow the instruction to install.